Simple Banana Oatmeal Breakfast Cookies (w/ Chocolate Chips!)

 Instructions

-- Add oat flour, whole oats, flax, salt, and baking powder, stirring until well combined.
+- Add oat flour, whole oats, flax seeds, salt, and baking powder, stirring until well-combined.
 Add the chocolate chips and stir together gently.

-- Spoon heaping tablespoons of the dough (I like using a cookie scoop) onto 2 greased baking sheets, using your fingers to flatten each cookie.
-Top with 3 additional chocolate chips each if you like.
+- Spoon heaping tablespoons of the dough onto your greased baking sheets, using your fingers to flatten each cookie.
+Top each cookie with 3 additional chocolate chips each, if you like.

 - Serve the cookies immediately, store in an airtight container, or freeze for breakfasts or snacks.